 Then as you’re exiting the turn, you “catch yourself and quickly push back upward” to decompress, taking as much of your weight as possible off the board.
 Imagine being on a mechanical bathroom scale, and lifting yourself up to get the needle down toward zero, without actually jumping and your feet leaving the scale.
 That’s what unweighting is.

-When you unweight, or decompress, after pumping a turn, you offload your board and allow it to use all the energy accumulated during the compression and translate it into speed.
-It works like a spring : compressing into the tight turn builds up energy, and uncompressing as you get out of the turn releases that energy and translates it into momentum.
+When you unweight, aka decompress, after pumping a turn, you offload your board and allow it to use all the energy accumulated during the compression and translate it into speed.
+It works like a spring: compressing into the tight turn builds up energy, and uncompressing as you get out of the turn releases that energy and translates it into momentum.

 When you push or pull on any object that is turning in a circle, its velocity will increase as a result of the centripetal forces generated.
 Each time you weight and unweight, you basically push / “unpush” your longboard towards / from the ground, with your grippy wheels pushing you back with an opposing force.
 The accrued speed results from these forces.

-The video examples we’ve seen so far – namely the surf skate excerpt and the weighting-unweighting excerpt – involve very ample, exaggerated pumping movements for transfering energy into the longboard and gaining speed.
+The video examples we’ve seen so far – namely the surf skate excerpt and the weighting-unweighting excerpt – involve very ample, exaggerated pumping movements for transferring energy into the longboard and gaining speed.

 For distance skating, however, such broad and intense motion would be hard to sustain over long periods of time.
 Distance pumping requires more subtle, narrow, yet efficient movements in the upper body and the hips in order to manage your effort level over time and save energy.